EricClasson/EricClasson/README.md

 👀 I’m interested in Programming, Crossfit & Running

-🔭 I’m currently working on Store with firebase
+🔭 I’m currently working on a summer project, a workout app built with javascript, mongodb and react

 🌱 I’m currently learning React, Typescript, tailwind, firebase